 CHAP areas are lands owned by private individuals as working farms and ranches that are leased for public hunting access by GFP.
+Specific allowances such as huntable species, number of hunters per day, and open season dates vary by property, so it is critical to verify this information prior to hunting.
 Funds from the sale of hunting licenses and the Wildlife and Sportfish Restoration program are used to pay these leases.
-Permission is needed to hunt these areas and can be received via self-serve check in boxes. on-line reservations, or by directly contacting the landowner.
+Permission is needed to hunt these areas and can be received via self-serve check in boxes, on-line reservations, or by directly contacting the landowner.
 Landowner permission is required for fishing and trapping.
 See the Public Hunting Atlas for more details.
-Driving is prohibited on CHAPs except on designated trails marked with sians.
+Driving is prohibited on CHAPs except on designated trails marked with signs.

-Non-toxic shot required for waterfowl.
+Non-toxic shot is required for waterfowl.